EZaca/storyline/README.md

 ## Who can use it?

-Anyone that wants a hierarchy with a main peace, one or more scenes and actors interacting can use the project.
+Anyone that wants a hierarchy with a main piece, one or more scenes and actors interacting can use the project.

 It is good for *animations*, where you have the Movie, scenes and actors, scenarios, effects...